pantrypoints/sp/content/en/research/countries/china/xi/conclusion.md

-of interests to closely aggregate countries along the route, and realizes policy communication, facility connectivity, unimpeded trade, financial integration and people-to-people bonds, contributing Chinese wisdom to promoting global governance and further enhancing the political leading role of the Communist Party of China in solving major human problems.
+of interests to closely aggregate countries along the route, and realizes policy communication, facility connectivity, unimpeded trade, financial integration and people-to-people bonds, contributing Chinese wisdom to promoting global governance and further enhancing the political leading role of the CCP in solving major human problems.
 This idea has broken the situation that the Western modernization model has been "fixed on one statue" since modern times, opened up a new way for developing countries to achieve modernization, provided Chinese wisdom and Chinese solutions for mankind's exploration of a better social system, and